 Timelessness and Permanence

 Great works of architecture respond to the spirit of place (Genius Loci) and gain strength from it.
-The Getty Center does not grow from the uniqueness of its site or location atop a mountain top, except for the references to two colliding axes originating from the larger urban environment.
-It appears to be a large scale project that developed through a combination of multiple smaller projects.
+The Getty Center appears to grow from the uniqueness of its site atop a mountain top.
+The formal structure incorporates two colliding axes originating from the larger urban environment.
+To some visitors, the museum complex appears to be a combination of multiple smaller projects.